AardStarling/Search-and-Destroy-v3.0/STATEMENT ON BEING BANNED v1.0.0.md

 the actual community will not be considered.
 Lasher is unfit to administer the Aardwolf community, and his lackluster updates call into serious question whether he is even fit to continue maintaining it as its coder.
 Do not trust Lasher or any other Immortal under any circumstances.

+4\.
+When was the last time Lasher did **anything** to make anything interesting on channels.
+He is permanently wizi, almost never talks at all, even on imm channel.
+And he wants to get on my case because I do things that generate actual talk and socialization?
+Yeah, ok.
+This is why your community is dying, you fucking idiot (Lasher).
+Put down the bath salts and meth bitch and actually pay attention for a change.